marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

       return strlen (pd->name);   // unsafe, gets a warning }

-.. option:: packed
+.. gcc-attr:: packed

   .. index:: packed variable attribute

-  The :option:`packed` attribute specifies that a structure member should have the smallest possible alignment---one bit for a bit-field and one byte otherwise, unless a larger value is specified with the :option:`aligned` attribute.
+  The :gcc-attr:`packed` attribute specifies that a structure member should have the smallest possible alignment---one bit for a bit-field and one byte otherwise, unless a larger value is specified with the :gcc-attr:`aligned` attribute.
 The attribute does not apply to non-member objects.

   For example in the structure below, the member array ``x`` is packed